 We want to hear your inspiring story of intrapreneurialism.
 Have you identified and progressed a great initiative that has transformed your team, your workplace, your customers’ lives?
 Too many wonderful stories never get told.
 This is your chance to share the ways you have put your intrapreneurial talent to work making the world a better place.

 - You will need to introduce yourself and tell us where you work and what you do.

 - What was the intrapreneurial initiative?
 What problem did you solve, what happened, what was the outcome and most importantly what was the value?

 - Share a bit about what you learned in the process.

 This section will not be orchestrated or scripted in any way.
 No bio.
 No formal introduction.
 No notes.
 No PowerPoint slides.
 Just an open mic, a stage and a magnificent audience.
 Are you up for it?

-We will have time for three stories.
+We will have time for TWO stories.
 So jump up as soon as we open the mic.